DistributedWeb/dweb-swarm-defaults/readme.md

-# Dat Swarm Defaults
+# DWeb Swarm Defaults

 [![npm][npm-image]][npm-url]
 [![travis][travis-image]][travis-url]
 [![standard][standard-image]][standard-url]

-Use Dat defaults for `dns` and `dht` servers in [hyperdiscovery](https://github.com/datproject/hyperdiscovery) or [discovery-swarm](https://github.com/mafintosh/discovery-swarm).
+Use DWeb defaults for `dns` and `dht` servers in [dweb-discovery](https://github.com/datproject/dweb-discovery) or [dweb-discovery-swarm](https://github.com/distributedweb g/dweb-discovery-swarm).
 The *dns* and *dht* servers are used to discover other peers.

 ### Using Other Discovery Servers

-Run discovery servers with [dns-discovery](https://github.com/mafintosh/dns-discovery#cli) or a [bittorrent-dht](https://github.com/webtorrent/bittorrent-dht) server (such as https://github.com/hyperswarm/dht).
+Run discovery servers with [dweb-dns-discovery](https://github.com/distributedweb g/dweb-dns-discovery#cli) or a [bittorrent-dht](https://github.com/webtorrent/bittorrent-dht) server (such as https://github.com/hyperswarm/dht).

 ## Usage